imgag/megSAP/doc/dna_multi_sample.md

 * `out_folder` -  Output folder.
 * `system` - The processing system configuration INI file (see next section).

+*Note:* The processing system of the *first* sample is used to determine the target region for the multi-sample and trio analyses.

 ### Tools used in this analysis pipeline

 Mapping is not part of this pipline - it has to be perfomed beforehand using the single-sample pipeline.